manujoz/mjo-litui/docs/mjo-date-picker.md

 -   Implements the **combobox pattern** with `role="combobox"`
 -   Proper `aria-expanded` state management for dropdown visibility
 -   `aria-controls` linking to the calendar panel
--   `aria-describedby` support for external descriptions or helper text
+-   `aria-describedby` support for external descriptions
 -   Optional `aria-live` regions for screen reader announcements

 ### Keyboard Navigation